To answer the question of why the Election of 1800 was important, one must first understand the political reality within which our founders lived.

 The election of 1800 was less a battle between two political parties and more a struggle between two fundamentally different political and constitutional systems.1

 Federalists favored a larger, more centralized government that focused on capitalist expansion.
-On the other hand, Democratic-Republicans feared centralized power and emphasized individual liberties.
+On the other hand, Democratic-Republicans, followed Jeffersonian idealism and feared centralized power and emphasized individual liberties.

-Political parties were abhorred at the time and there was no such thing as a party platform.
+Leaders abhorred political parties at the time and there was no such thing as a party platform.
 However, each side truly believed that a victory by their opponents would spell doom for the nation.

-It is thus that these new “parties” were originally organized as a temporary arrangement; a gentlemen’s agreement where men staked their honor on voting with their “party” despite major differences of opinions.2
+It is thus that leaders organized these new “parties” as a temporary arrangements; a gentlemen’s agreement where men staked their honor on voting with their “party” despite major differences of opinions.2

 The candidates of the election of 1800 faced a particularly nasty campaign filled with personal insults, smears, and outright fabrications of the truth.
 Virtually nothing was off-limits in attempting to persuade the populace to vote for a particular candidate.

-John Adams was portrayed as a man lacking masculine virtues as well as a power-hungry aristocrat that would destroy individual liberties.
+Critics portrayed John Adams as a man lacking masculine virtues as well as a power-hungry aristocrat that would destroy individual liberties.

 Meanwhile, Jefferson was attacked as an atheist who was unfit for office, as well as a francophile who wanted to mold the US like the new French republic.
-His relationship with his slave Sally Hemmings was exploited as rumors swirled that he had fathered multiple children with her.3
+Opponents exploited his relationship with his slave Sally Hemmings as rumors swirled that he had fathered multiple children with her.3

 Each presidential candidate chose a running mate from the opposite region in the hopes of capturing a greater number of voters.